 Location – Do You Live in a Flood Zone?

 If you live in a designated flood zone, the odds are good that your mortgage company will require you to purchase flood insurance.
-That being said, the National Flood Insurance Program suggests that all homeowners purchase flood insurance, as 20 percent of flood claims through the program occur outside of designated high-risk areas for flooding.
+That being said, the National Flood Insurance Program suggests that all homeowners purchase flood insurance, as 20% of flood claims through the program occur outside of designated high-risk areas for flooding.

 Many people in the market for coastal home insurance will need coverage that exceeds what is available through the NFIP, which is often available in supplemental or excess flood insurance policies.